apache/incubator-kie-kogito-runtimes/README.md

     * Commit those changes (so you can tag them properly):

         * Add changes from untracked files if there are any.
-WARNING: DO NOT USE "git add ." .
+WARNING: DO NOT USE `git add .` .
 You may accidentally add files that are not meant to be added into git.

             ```shell
             $ git add {filename}